CaiNot/newblog/index.markdown

----
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: home
----

 ## About Me

-I am Baoqing Cai, currently a second-year PhD student in the Wuhan National Laboratory for Optoelectronics, Huazhong University of Science and Technology, Wuhan, China.
-I am under the supervision of Prof. Ke Zhou.
+I am Baoqing Cai, currently a second-year PhD student in the Wuhan National Laboratory for Optoelectronic of Huazhong University of Science and Technology, where I am advised by Prof. Ke Zhou.
-Before that, I received my B.Eng. from the Huazhong University of Science and Technology in 2018.
+My research focuses on Database Management System and Machine Learning for Database.

+## Career

+- Nov 2019 - Now.
+Internship, Tencent, Shenzhen, China.

+## Education Information

+- Sep 2016 - Now.
+Ph.D, Wuhan National Laboratory for Optoelectronics, Huazhong University of Science and Technology, Wuhan, China.
+- Sep 2016 - Jun 2020.
+B.S., Computer of Science of Technology, Huazhong University of Science and Technology, Wuhan, China.

+## Publication

+1. HUNTER: An Online Cloud Database Hybrid Tuning System for Personalized Requirements *(Accept)*
+**ACM SIGMOD 2022**